Adyem/ctoc-cobol-transpiler/samples/example_project/README.md

 ## Usage

+1. Run `make transpile` to regenerate the COBOL source without invoking the COBOL compiler.
+This is handy when you only want to inspect the transpiler output.
-1. Run `make` inside this directory.
+2. Run `make` (or `make compile`) inside this directory.
 The makefile will:
    - initialize the `libft` submodule if it has not been checked out,
    - attempt to install GnuCOBOL via the root `make install_cobc` target when `cobc` is missing,